Toupper22/Orch/README.md

 **Important**: The same `AZURE_CREDENTIALS` secret can be used for all environments since the subscription is determined by `config/subscriptions.json`.

+**⚠️ Troubleshooting:** If you get "No subscriptions found" error, the service principal doesn't have access to your subscriptions.
+See [GitHub Actions Troubleshooting Guide](docs/TROUBLESHOOTING-GITHUB-ACTIONS.md) for step-by-step solutions.

 ### 7. Test Before Deploying (Recommended)

 **Always test your infrastructure before deploying!**